ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to handle exceptions

 Synchronous computation can be completed normally or exceptionally.
 To recover from these exceptions, it is possible to use `try-catch-finally` statements.
 Asynchronous computation can be completed normally or exceptionally as well.
 However, because the pipelined stages can be executed in different threads, the `CompletionStage` interface has special specifications to handle exceptions.

 Each stage has two completion types of equal importance: the normal completion and the exceptional completion.
 If a stage completes normally, the dependent stages start executing.
 If a stage completes exceptionally, all dependent stages complete exceptionally, unless there is an exception recovery method in the pipeline.

-Summary of the methods to pipeline computations:
+Summary of the methods to handle exceptions:

 <table>